 How?
 By fiddling around with the components of the habit loop.
 If you can change the cue or the reward, writes Duhigg, you can change the routine.
 Let’s reframe our example, starting with a different cue.

 - You finish eating a tuna sandwich.
-Your teeth feel dirty—that’s your cue.
+Your teeth feel dirty, and tuna breath rears its’ ugly head—that’s your cue.

 - You brush your teeth, initiating a new routine.